gtech-mulearn/Top-100-Coders/profile/adrinjosect@mulearn.md

 ># Proof of Work
 >### My Contribution:
 >
->Hi, I'm Adrin , a full-stack developer in Team TalentHub.
-In our project Talent Hub, which aims to provide the details of achievements and skills of each MuLearn user that satisfy the conditions given by the employer using the Beckn Protocol.
+>Hi, I'm Adrin , a full-stack developer in Team X. In our project Talent Hub, which aims to provide the details of achievements and skills of each MuLearn user that satisfy the conditions given by the employer using the Beckn Protocol.
 >
 >### Key Contributions:
 >